likai1993/BlockchainLabs/OpenAuction.md

 In this lab, you are expected to design an open auction smart contract using solidity programing language.
-Your code should include the following fuctionality and workflow.
+Your code should implement the following workflow.

 1. A constructor function takes two inputs that specify the bidding time and the seller.
 Within the bidding time, it allows users to submit their bids.
 2. A bid function accepts users' bid and compare the current highest with the users' bid.